Sanglorian/orcus/Orcus Advanced Options - current.md

 You choose one object that you must touch throughout the casting of the incantation.
 If it is a magic item or some other magic-imbued object, you learn its properties and how to use them, whether it requires attunement to use, and how many charges it has, if any.
 You learn whether any magical effects are affecting the item and what they are.
 If the item was created by an art or power, you learn which art or power created it.

 If you instead touch a creature throughout the casting, you learn what magical effects, if any, are currently affecting it.

+*Arcana check:* With a successful Arcana check (DC 12) at the time of casting, you have one additional question about the item or creature answered - like its age, provenance or creator.

 ### Illusory Script

 Level 1 Illusion Incantation (Arcana)

 **Cost to Learn:** 14 gp
-**Completion Time:** 1 hour
+**Completion Time:** 1 minute
 **Components:** A lead-based ink (14 gp)
 **Duration:** 10 days

 You hide a message on parchment, paper, or some other suitable writing material.

 To you and any creatures familiar with your technique, the writing appears normal, written in your hand, and conveys whatever meaning you intended when you wrote the text.
 To all others, the writing appears as if it were written in an unknown script that is unintelligible.
-Alternatively, you can cause the writing to appear to be an entirely different message, written in a different hand and language, though the language must be one you know.

 A creature with truesight can read the hidden message.

+*Arcana check:* With a successful Arcana check (DC 12) at the time of casting, you can instead can cause the writing to appear to be an entirely different message, written in a different hand and language, though the language must be one you know.

-### Mage's Mark
+### Mage’s Mark

 Level 1 Transmutation Incantation (Arcana)